Historical Performance PracticeThe study

 Off to work

-This course gives you access to state-of-the-art studios and equipment.
-Discover which facilities you can use.
+This music study programme gives you access to state-of-the-art studios and equipment.

 Historical Performance PracticeApplication and admission